Meet the Spooky Characters of Disney’s Haunted Mansion – A Guide for Fans

-The Haunted Mansion feature incredible theming and details that help to bring the story to life, but the main things that make it an iconic attraction are the characters.
-Sure there are the nine hundred and ninety nine happy haunts that materialize and try to find the location’s thousandth resident, but there are plenty of featured characters throughout the Haunted Mansion that Guests love.
+The Haunted Mansion features incredible theming and details that help bring the story to life, but the characters make it an iconic attraction.
+Sure, there are the nine hundred and ninety-nine happy haunts that materialize and try to find the location’s thousandth resident, but there are plenty of featured characters throughout the Haunted Mansion that Guests love.

-Let’s check out some of the most memorable characters of the Haunted Mansion and learn a little more about just what makes them so unforgettable.
+Let’s examine some of the most memorable characters of the Haunted Mansion and learn a little more about what makes them so unforgettable.
 Happy haunting!

 The Dread Family